 Ignore the first line; it's not important now.
 It just provides your program with some information it can use.
-I'll explain exactly what that line means over the next few chapters.
+I explain exactly what that line means in the next few chapters.

 '''

-char the Sandwich = "I hate peanut butter and jelly";
+char theSandwich = "I hate peanut butter and jelly";

 '''

-the Sandwich is what is known as a variable.
-The best way to think of it for now is as a bucket that holds some kind of data (I get more precise in Chapter 4). char tells you what kind of variable it is; in this case, the Sandwich is a bunch of characters (text) known as a string (while technically a string is more than that, for now that description is good enough for our purposes).
+theSandwich is what is known as a variable.
+The best way to think of it for now is as a bucket that holds some kind of data (I get more precise in Chapter 4). char tells you what kind of variable it is.
+In this case, theSandwich is a bunch of characters (text) known as a string (technically a string is more than that, but for now, that description is good enough for our purposes).
 I hate peanut butter and jelly is the data that the variable contains.